oiegorov/expo_improved/README.md

 The new version of Expo uses the Restfully http://github.com/crohr/restfully ruby gem to reserve and deploy the nodes using the Grid5000 API

+If the Restfully gem is not yet installed:

     $ gem install restfully

 ## Installation